-- Upgrading of the main access road
+- 1. Upgrading of the main access road

 - 2. Tourism signage and marketing

 - 3. Township Establishment

 - 4. Upgrade of water supply

 - 5. Upgrade of sanitation

 - 6. Development of Hotel/lodge

 - 7. Development of two resort area

 - 8. Development of Caravan Park

-STRENGTHS WEAKNESSES OPPORTUNITIES THREATS Ntlaza Junction situated at a transport interchange.
-High dependency rate on the local government sector.
+STRENGTHS WEAKNESSES OP PORTUNITIES THREATS 1.
+Ntlaza Junction situated at a transport interchange.
+1. High dependency rate on the local government sector.
 Low levels of employment and income, which results in limited buying power.
-Densification of residential areas is encouraged.
+1. Densification of residential areas is encouraged.
 1. Predominant residential component, instead of a more business orientated centre.
-Libode regarded as the economic hub of Nyandeni Local Municipality.
-No legislation in place to control development.
+1. Libode regarded as the economic hub of Nyandeni Local Municipality.
+1. No legislation in place to control development.
 1. Ntlaza Junction prioritized for education facilities, primary health care facilities, businesses and other social facilities.
-No projects to upgrade roads and stormwater in Libode.
-Vacant land within the town of Libode is available for development.
-Infrastructure backlog.
-Road access to and from Ntlaza Junction prioritized for maintenance.
-Water shortages in Libode, particularly in dry seasons.
-Favourably located on R61 en- route to the National N2 Road and the coast.
-Existing gravel roads, with no formal stormwater infrastructure.
+1. No projects to upgrade roads and stormwater in Libode.
+1. Vacant land within the town of Libode is available for development.
+1. Infrastructure backlog.
+1. Road access to and from Ntlaza Junction prioritized for maintenance.
+1. Water shortages in Libode, particularly in dry seasons.
+1. Favourably located on R61 en- route to the National N2 Road and the coast.
+1. Existing gravel roads, with no formal stormwater infrastructure.
 1. R61 identified as a 'Primary Activity Corridor' with the potential of being developed as a 'development corridor'.
 1. Illegal dumping of refuse by the Municipality at the unlicensed waste disposal site.
-Proposal by SANRAL to upgrade interchanges along the R61 into Libode.
-Water demand is higher than the existing supply of water in Libode.
+1. Proposal by SANRAL to upgrade interchanges along the R61 into Libode.
+1. Water demand is higher than the existing supply of water in Libode.
 1. Relatively high youthful population which reduces the dependency ratio.
-No formal taxi embayments along the R61 at Ntlaza Junction.
-Proposal to construct a Waste Water Treatments Works for Libode.
-No formalised waterborne sewerage infrastructure.
-Opportunity to provide land tenure to those settled Rainwater tanks are main supply of water at
+1. No formal taxi embayments along the R61 at Ntlaza Junction.
+1. Proposal to construct a Waste Water Treatments Works for Libode.
+1. No formalised waterborne sewerage infrastructure.
+1. Opportunity to provide land tenure to those settled 1.
+Rainwater tanks are main supply of water at

-Poor sanitation services may cause water pollution. at Ntlaza Junction.
+1. Poor sanitation services may cause water pollution. at Ntlaza Junction.
 Ntlaza Junction.
-Electricity supplied by Eskom and is currently being upgraded to increase the supply. for employment 1.
+Electricity supplied by Eskom and is currently being upgraded to increase the supply.
+1. Little opportunities for employment poses a threat to development.
 Opportunity to prevent haphazard development at Ntlaza Junction.
 1. Non-existent refuse removal service at Ntlaza Junction, which is an environmental hazard.